wil19558/backend-coding-challenge/README.md

 All city information is fetched from the database.
 However, a local version can be ran using an "in-memory" city registry through the use of a convenient interface.
 The CityFinder uses whatever CityRegistry is passed during construction.

+### Scoring Algorithm

+The scoring algorithm used is a very simple interpolator based on distance to city.
+The score is not based on the exactitude of the partial string match.
+The actual interpolation was tweeked so that it "looked good".

 ## Build and deployment

 Different Heroku Procfile are included, for different purposes :